skyrim-multiplayer/skymp/README.md

 ## Solution

 We introduce `skymp5-functions-lib`, a collection of Papyrus functions that mimic vanilla/SKSE functions or being added especially for SkyMP (like `M.GetPlayersOnline`).

+- Papyrus is simple for modmakers and generally simple.
+- Papyrus doesn't have access to filesystem, eval, networking.
+- Clientside scripting isn't exposed to Papyrus.
+- Functions lib is covered with tests decreasing bugs.
+- Standardized library of functions reduces incompatibilities and also prevents rewriting the same basic features for different game servers.

 ## Getting started